nicoediaz/nicoediaz.github.io/_pages/teaching.md

 I am particularly interested in supervising work on **devoper-centered security** and secure **AI-aided software development**.
 If you are a student at TUHH seeking for supervision and you are into these topics, then [apply here](https://www.tuhh.de/softsec/teaching/thesis).

 ##### Guest Lectures
-I have had the honor of sharing my work by offering guest lectures at internationally renowned academic institutions including the University of Melbourne, the University of Montreal, Monash University, RMIT, UNSW, and the University of Paderborn.
+I have had the honor of sharing my work by offering guest lectures at internationally renowned academic institutions including the *University of Melbourne*, the *University of Montréal*, *Monash University*, *RMIT*, *UNSW*, and the *University of Paderborn*.
 Please **feel free to reach out for coordinating prospective guest talks** or seminars at your local institution.

 ---
 `MSc.
 Course "Cybersecurity Data Science"` | **TUHH**
-- Period: SoSe 23
+- Period: Summer Semester
 - Lectures:
   - Lecture 2: **Machine Learning Fundamentals I**
   - Lecture 3: **Machine Learning Fundamentals II**